Cabo in November: Best Weather, Before the Christmas Prices

 The average temperature in Cabo San Lucas and the entire Cabo area in November is 74 degrees Fahrenheit (23 degrees Celsius).

-The temperatures see a slight drop in November compared to the higher temperatures of the previous month and early fall/summer months, but the sun can still be intense during the daytime, so I always recommend bringing sunscreen to protect yourself from the UV rays.
+Temperatures drop slightly in November compared to the previous month and early fall/summer months, but the sun can still be intense during the day, so I always recommend bringing sunscreen to protect yourself from UV rays.

 Precipitation in Cabo in November